regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 ### What a style!
 We’re currently done with our style file and ready to drop that `<link>`.

-Before we do, let's thank those many lines of variable declarations for pacing our walkthrough and, using Go Pipes, squash them into one happy line!
+But before we do, let's get rid of those many lines of variable declarations.
+They really helped pacing our walkthrough here but they're an eye sore.
+Using Go Pipes we'll squash them into one happy line!
-And because each Hugo Pipes transformation method uses a camel-cased alias, we can end up with this beauty:
+And because each Hugo Pipes transformation method uses a camel-cased alias, we can even go furter and write this beauty:

 ```go-html-template
 {{ $style := resources.Get "sass/main.scss" | toCSS | postCSS | minify | fingerprint }}